Sylvester Pemberton

-Sylvester Pemberton, alternately known as The Star-Spangled Kid and Skyman, is a superhero in the DC Comics universe.
+Sylvester Pemberton Jr., alternately known as The Star-Spangled Kid and Skyman, is a superhero in the DC Comics universe.
 Sylvester first appeared in Star Spangled Comics #1 (October 1941) and was created by Jerry Siegel and Hal Sherman.

 Starting October 1941, the character headlined his own comic, Star Spangled Comics, which introduced his sidekick, Stripesy.
 Fall 1941 was a boom period for patriotic superheroes as the country prepared to enter World War II; during this period, comic book publishers also launched Miss Victory, Miss America, U.S. Jones, the Fighting Yank, the Flag, Captain Flag and Yank and Doodle, among others.

 The Star-Spangled Kid and his sidekick, Stripesy, appeared in Star Spangled Comics until issue #86 (November 1948).
 The comic continued after that, primarily as a vehicle for Robin the Boy Wonder.
 In issue #131 (August 1952), the book was renamed Star Spangled War Stories.
 The Star-Spangled Kid also appeared in World's Finest Comics from 1942 to 1945.

-A version of Sylvester Pemberton, now named Starman, appeared on Stargirl portrayed by Joel McHale as the former leader of the JSA.
+A version of Sylvester Pemberton, named Starman, appears in Stargirl, portrayed by Joel McHale.